natnicha/BeAcross/README.md

 ## About Across
 Across conducts an initiative led by Technische Universität Chemnitz known as the **Across Alliance**.
-This alliance consists of ten European universities that collectively form the European cross border University [Across](https://www.across-alliance.eu/) .
+This alliance consists of ten European universities that collectively form the European across border University [Across](https://www.across-alliance.eu/) .

 ## Across Aims
 The goal is to facilitate successful cross-border exchange and collaboration within different regions in Europe.
 The initiative seeks to deepen cooperation among European universities situated across borders.
-The focus of this cooperation will be on crucial cross-border issues such as development and economic challenges, comparative law and public administration, education, natural resource management, tourism, migrations transportation, culture, and the preservation of cross-border cultural heritage.
+The focus of this cooperation will be on crucial cross-border issues such as development and economic challenges, comparative law and public administration, education, natural resource management, tourism, migration transportation, culture, and the preservation of cross-border cultural heritage.

 ## Visual
 Across website sample